 When it comes to losing body fat, many informed doctors and nutritionists agree that Mother Nature has abandoned her earthbound sisters into a bleak zone of metabolic disadvantage.
 Yes, it’s much more difficult for women to take control of their physical forms and build the healthy and functional body of their dreams.

-When it comes to losing body fat and sexual gender many informed doctors and nutritionists will affirm that Mother Nature has scuttled our earthbound sisters into some metabolic disadvantages.
+When it comes to losing body fat and sexual gender, many informed doctors and nutritionists will affirm that Mother Nature has scuttled our earthbound sisters into some metabolic disadvantages.

-While men tend to evenly distribute body fat on their frames, (with the exception of love handles and beer bellies) women battle, special fat cells called beta cells that are densely located preferentially in their hips, gluteus and thighs.
+While men tend to evenly distribute body fat on their frames, (except for love handles and beer bellies) women battle, particular fat cells called beta cells that are densely located preferentially in their hips, and thighs.
 To worsen that struggle, women lack testosterone hormones and associated enzymes that burn fat with more efficiency.
 On average, women’s lower level of muscle mass makes the metabolism of ingested energy less efficient.

 Steps to burn more fat better health

-Lean figure, healthy skin, improved immune function, and healthy digestion.
+A lean figure, healthy skin, improved immune function, and healthy digestion.

-If the average woman gained just 5 pounds. of muscle, while losing 5 pounds of fat (a realistic goal for most beginners over 3-8 months) their metabolism would burn an additional 600 calories in any 24-hour period.
+If the average woman gained just 5 pounds. of muscle, while losing 5 pounds of fat (a realistic goal for most beginners over 3-8 months), their metabolism would burn an additional 600 calories in any 24-hour period.

-Before discovering weight training, top fitness competitor Bernadette Perez shed 40-lbs. of unhealthy fat using just diet.
-“When I lost all my weight and wasn’t lifting weights at all,” shares Bernadette, " I became just an average skinny person.
+Before discovering weight training, top fitness competitor Bernadette Perez shed 40-lbs.
+Of unhealthy fat using just diet.
+“When I lost all my weight and wasn’t lifting weights at all,” shares Bernadette, I became just an average skinny person.
 But when I started using the weights, I began to look better.

 Sue Bergman adds a novel twist: “My favorite is Ostrich.
 If I could afford more, I’d eat more.
 Ostrich is dark meat but it doesn’t have the fat of dark meat chicken or turkey.
 It is a dense, like a steak, and tastes more like beef than chicken or turkey.
 It actually has more protein per ounce than steak.”